Matias Aires

-Matias Aires Ramos da Silva of Eca (born São Paulo, Brazil; March 27, 1705 – 1763) was a brasilo-Portuguese philosopher and writer.
+Matias Aires Ramos da Silva de Eça (born São Paulo, Brazil; 27 March 1705 – 1763) was a Brazilian-Portuguese philosopher and writer.
 He immigrated to Portugal in late 1716.
 Born in colony Brazil, he wrote works in French and Latin and was also a translator of Latin classics.
 It is considered by many to be the biggest name in 18th century Portuguese Language Philosophy.

-Biography
+Family

 Son of José Ramos da Silva and his wife Catarina de Orta, he was born in São Paulo, in the Capitania, in 1705, later Province and today State of São Paulo, Brazil.
-He was Knight of the Order of Christ and Provider of the Lisbon Mint, obtaining and succeeding in this job to his father, José Ramos da Silva, for his death.
-It was in this reality that Matias Aires's father, José Ramos da Silva, emerged, provider of the expeditions that found gold in the Gerais.
-The writer Alceu do Amoroso Lima, in the introduction to the book by Matias Aires, makes the following comment: “The figure of José Ramos da Silva, and his rise as a servant to serve the highest magnate of the 18th century São Paulo fortune, became one of the most representative types of colonial Brazil. ” Blessed by luck, this new rich man became a great patron for the Jesuits of São Paulo, building churches, sending from Portugal, construction masters, stonemasons, cutters and gilders, in short, giving all the support to the convents and schools of the Order.
+He was Knight of the Order of Christ and Provider of the Lisbon Mint, obtaining and succeeding in this job to his father since his death.
+It was in this reality that Matias Aires's father emerged as provider of the expeditions that found gold in the Gerais.
+The writer Alceu Amoroso Lima, in the introduction to the book by Matias Aires, makes the following comment: “The figure of José Ramos da Silva, and his rise as a servant to serve the highest magnate of the 18th century São Paulo fortune, became one of the most representative types of colonial Brazil. ” Blessed by luck, this new rich man became a great patron for the Jesuits of São Paulo, building churches, sending from Portugal, construction masters, stonemasons, cutters and gilders, in short, giving all the support to the convents and schools of the Order.
 It was in this environment that he was born.
-Aires was educated at the Jesuit college in São Paulo, where he learned to read and write in Portuguese and Latin, also studying the classics and rudiments of religion and philosophy.
-When he was eleven years old, his father decided to move to Lisbon.
-As a practical man who was and through good contacts with the Jesuits who enjoyed great prestige with D. João V, José Ramos da Silva was appointed to exercise the position of Provider of the Foundry Houses, one of the highest and most lucrative functions of the Kingdom.
-Concerned about the education of his children, when he arrived in Portugal, he enrolled the two girls in the Convent of Odivelas and Matias in the traditional and renowned Colégio de Santo Antão.
-After completing his secondary studies, he entered the Faculty of Law of Coimbra in 1722, receiving the degree of Bachelor of Arts in the following year, and received a Bachelor of Philosophy from the Faculty of Sciences and a Master of Arts from the Faculty of Letters of the University of Coimbra.
-He graduated from a French University in Civil and Canon Law.
-He studied Mathematics and Physical Sciences.
-He knew Hebrew and other languages.